 State Only Protected Classes

-Most properties are covered by Fair Housing Laws.
-Federal and State law have different criteria for determining which properties must comply with their Fair Housing Laws.
+Most properties are covered by fair housing laws.
+Federal and atate law have different criteria for determining which properties must comply with their Fair Housing Laws.
 If the property is covered, the housing provider must comply with the law.

 - All non-owner-occupied housing (federal and state);